 I’ve used some Icelandic lava salt in this recipe, although it doesn’t impact the flavour or final bake at all – it was just for the novelty value.
 Regular sea salt will work too.

 Cuttlefish ink is available via Amazon (or in Scoop Wholefoods in Lerwick) in 90-gram jars.
 I have used more than the recommended amount in my recipe as I wanted a rich, dark colour.
+If you’ve got some leftover cuttlefish ink after baking this bread you might want to try it in some cuttlefish ink pasta!

 Now, I absolutely love Halloween and Halloween food, but I think as I’m growing older and my tastes are changing, I’m preferring to eat more savoury treats like a cheese/charcuterie board like below.
 I did also have blackberries and black grapes to add to this board, but I completely forgot to add them in my hunger (and focus on all the gorgeous meat and cheese!)